Calvin Ernst with his arms around a tall bunch of switchgrass

 Ernst Conservation Seeds has dedicated substantial amounts of land, time, and effort to research the best herbicide protocol for warm season grass establishment.
 This work allows us to update our recommendations periodically to include any new information we have recognized.

-No. Switchgrass is a long-lived perennial plant that, once established, will produce biomass for a period of 15-20 years.
+No. Native, warm season grass is a long-lived perennial which, once established and with proper management, will produce biomass for a period of 15-20 years.

 Switchgrass can be managed with a small amount of spraying in the first couple of years, then needs only traditional haying equipment to harvest it each year.
 As long as the biomass is being harvested, it is not necessary to burn the fields.
 For a more detailed description, please refer to our guide, Native Warm Season Grasses and High Quality Biomass Production.

-Switchgrass has a root system that can grow up to 8’ deep.
-This root system can break through soil striations, such as plow pan or hardpan, and allows switchgrass to grow in the wide range of conditions that it does.
+Switchgrass has a root system that can grow up to 6’ deep.
+This root system can break through soil strata, such as plow pan or hardpan, and allows switchgrass to grow in the wide range of conditions that it does.
 This root penetration also improves the structure of the soil.

 While switchgrass is a fierce competitor within the stand, it is not invasive in nature.
 This is due mainly to its fragile establishment phase.
 There are literally hundreds of other species capable of choking out switchgrass seedlings should they manage to germinate unintentionally.
-The only place we have witnessed unintentional switchgrass establishment is under guardrails along some roads.
-The reason for this is because road departments usually spray under the guardrails to keep vegetation from encompassing them.
-This gives switchgrass the opportunity to establish (as covered above).
+Native, warm season grasses are easily controlled by plowing or spraying with a herbicide, such as Roundup®.

 There are many end uses for switchgrass biomass.
-Currently, the biomass is being used for mulch hay, bedding, and grazing in some areas.
+Currently, warm season grasses are being used for mulch hay, bedding and grazing in some areas.
 This is in addition to the benefits of the standing plant.
-Research is ongoing to develop switchgrass biomass as a feedstock for cellulosic ethanol production, fuel for direct combustion in ground and densified forms, composite materials, biodegradable plastics, and as a component in potting soil substrate.
+Research is ongoing to develop switchgrass biomass as a feedstock for cellulosic ethanol and other bio-chemicals and biodegradable plastics.

 For years, switchgrass has been used for game cover, reclamation, and as a buffer zone along streams to keep harmful chemicals and sediments out of our waterways.

 One of the most exciting characteristics of switchgrass is its potential to turn marginal land into productive land.
-Planting 50 acres of land that is not currently productive does not decrease productivity at all, and will help position you as a biomass supplier as quickly as possible as the industry develops.
+Planting 70 acres of land that is not currently productive does not decrease productivity at all and will help position you as a biomass supplier as new markets and opportunities develop.
 At the very least, switchgrass will improve the soil quality of land that is now unproductive.

-Ernst Conservation Seeds has been growing switchgrass and other warm season grasses for over 20 years.
-This might be possible; however, in our experience this has not been a problem.
+Ernst Conservation Seeds has been growing switchgrass and other warm season grasses for over 30 years.
+This might be possible; however, in our experience we have never seen this being a problem.

 Saying switchgrass is a better energy crop than corn makes it sound like they are competing.
 This is not the case.
-Corn grown on the right ground with the proper management can be a very profitable crop for the farmer, not to mention the fact that there is an existing industry that utilizes corn as a feedstock for alternative energy.
-There are arguments both ways on how efficient that industry is in terms of energy used to produce the alternative fuel.
-Also, there are arguments on both sides about the magnitude and even the presence of environmental benefits achieved by the production of that alternative fuel.
+If grown on the right ground and with proper management, corn can be a very profitable crop for a farmer, not to mention the fact that there is an existing industry that utilizes corn as a feedstock for alternative energy.
+There are arguments on both sides as to how efficient that industry is in terms of energy used to produce the alternative fuel, as well as about the magnitude and even the presence of environmental benefits achieved by the production of that alternative fuel.

-Switchgrass can grow on marginal ground that is not ideal for corn to help turn this ground into a productive area.
-It requires less energy to plant, manage, and harvest over a number of years compared to corn.
-This may give it a slight advantage when comparing your energy investment to energy return.
+Switchgrass can grow on marginal ground not ideal for corn to help turn the ground into a productive area.
+It requires less energy to plant, manage and harvest over a number of years compared to corn.
+This may give native grasses an advantage when comparing your energy investment to energy return.
 You must also take into account how the biomass crop is being used.
-The adoption of switchgrass as a feedstock for alternative fuels is just beginning in some areas, but gaining momentum in many others.
+The adoption of switchgrass as a feedstock for alternative fuels and/or sustainable fiber is just beginning in some areas, but gaining momentum in many others.

-The important thing to remember is that there are pros and cons to both corn and switchgrass, as both have their place in providing renewable energy.
+The important thing to remember is that there are pros and cons to both corn and switchgrass, as both have their place in providing renewable energy and/or sustainable fiber.

 In the Northeast U.S., it is not uncommon to see yields of 3-4 tons per acre with relatively little input.